Top 5 Affordable Attractions Near Cabin Rentals in Helen, GA

 A Day on the River

 Ready to take a dip in the Chattahoochee River?
 Tubing the "Hooch" is a time honored summer tradition in Helen and one that is surprisingly affordable.
-Both tubing outfitters, Cool River Tubing and Helen Tubing and Waterpark, offer a day full of fun and exciting, Helen, GA tubing for $12 to $15 per person.
+Both tubing outfitters, Cool River Tubing and Helen Tubing and Waterpark, offer a day full of fun and excitement for $12 to $15 per person.
 An all day pass includes unlimited trips down the river and full access to both outfits water parks including their water slides.

 For even less money, $3 to $5, you can take a single float down the river.
 A longer float down the river takes two to three hours and a shorter float takes about 90 minutes.
 Children under three years of age are free!
-And after you soak in the sun, water and scenery of Helen on your float, head back to the cabin rentals in Helen, GA for a relaxing dinner on the deck.
+And after you soak in the sun, water and scenery of Helen on your float, head back to your cabin for a relaxing dinner on the deck.

 A Forest Adventure

-The Chattahoochee-Oconee National Forest is essentially the giant backyard of the cabin rentals in Helen, GA.
+The Chattahoochee-Oconee National Forest is essentially the giant backyard of the cabins in Helen.
 The national forest covers nearly 1 million acres of northern Georgia.
 It has more than 400 miles of hiking trails and 1,300 miles of trout streams.
 It includes Georgia's highest peak — Brasstown Bald — and the southern terminus of the famous and historic Appalachian Trail.
 There are scenic drives, rock climbing posts, Civil War battle sites, petroglyphs of the earliest Cherokee Native Americans, and the majestic Anna Ruby Falls, a rare double waterfall.

 You could spend all summer exploring this national forest and still not see all the wonders it has to offer.
 The good news is that access to the park is affordable.
 Many sites have cheap day use fees ranging from $3 to $5.
 Or, you can buy an annual forest pass for just $25, giving you access to nearly every park attraction.

-The cabin rentals in Helen, GA are perfectly situated in one of the best attractions in the area, Helen itself.
+Our cabin rentals are perfectly situated in one of the best attractions in the area, Helen itself.
 The town of Helen is a re-creation of a traditional Alpine village.
 Now you can visit the Alps of Europe in Appalachia!

 Each building adheres to a strict building code so walking down the street feels just like walking down the streets of an Old World village.
 Walk around the core of Helen to espy the quaint cobblestone streets, towers and turrets and gingerbread molding on each building.
 The best part about this attraction?
-It's free and the cabin rentals in Helen, GA are nearby so you don't even have to eat out.
+It's free!

 Explore the Arts